sophiathekitty/NullDisplay/README.md

 * raspberry pi zero wh: [Raspberry Pi Zero WH (Zero W with Headers)](https://www.adafruit.com/product/3708)
 * raspberry pi zero wh: [Adafruit Mini PiTFT - 135x240 Color TFT Add-on for Raspberry Pi](https://www.adafruit.com/product/4393)

-### Setup Mini PiTFT all in one maga command of doom
+### Setup Mini PiTFT all in one mega command of doom

 this is going to be very slow and scary. just let it do its thing. the adafruit-circuitpython-rgb-dislay is the scariest and just kinda hangs. but it's ok. it's installing